 Wistron & Kalray unveil data centre storage appliance

-ICT manufacturing firm Wistron and semiconductor firm Kalray have announced the availability of a new storage appliance designed to increase data centre performance.
+ICT manufacturing firm Wistron and semiconductor firm Kalray have announced the availability of a new storage appliance designed to increase data center performance.

-According to the companies, data centres are evolving to meet growing usage demands, data generation, and a major increase in the number of machines needed to support such growth.
-Data centres are driving the rise of flash-based drives and storage with communications such as NVMe and NVMe-oF.
+According to the companies, data centers are evolving to meet growing usage demands, data generation, and a major increase in the number of machines needed to support such growth.
+Data Centers are driving the rise of flash-based drives and storage with communications such as NVMe and NVMe-oF.

 The two companies unveiled the FURIO1200, which is a 24-flash-drive NVMe-oF based storage note appliance.
 This appliance is designed to be a ‘hyper-fast’ disaggregated storage system for cloud service providers and enterprises running intensive workloads.

 “We are enthused about FURIO1200 availability.
 There is a strong need for more efficient and scalable storage solutions in the market.
-It’s the perfect fit for data-intensive applications such as AI, data analytics or IoT, for increasing performance of existing data centres as well as addressing the growing markets of hyper-converged infrastructure and on-premises enterprise data centres,” says Wistron Technologies enterprise business group president William Lin.
+It’s the perfect fit for data-intensive applications such as AI, data analytics or IoT, for increasing performance of existing data centers as well as addressing the growing markets of hyper-converged infrastructure and on-premises enterprise data centers,” says Wistron Technologies enterprise business group president William Lin.